mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	test_server_1.py: cannot listen at "127.0.0.1:5050" ([Errno 98] Address already in use)

 Messages are sent to an address passed to :meth:`~.Point.send`.
 These addresses are **layer-cake** addresses, i.e. not network addresses or machine pointers.
-They are a runtime, unique identity.
 At that point where a message is received, the address of the sending party is always available as ``self.return_address``.
 This is how the response table is routed back to the proper HTTP client.

 Message-driven software inevitably includes message dispatching code;